 XCOM 2: War of the Chosen - The Chosen

 The three Chosen are siblings, and each come with their own unique strengths.
+They’re also worthwhile targets since you’ll be able to claim their equipment upon killing them, and their weapons are by far the best in the game.

 Focused on duty and honour, the Chosen Assassin will turn up when you least expect it, cloaking and getting right up in your grill with a sword.